gkns1/nwn_interest_calculator/README.md

 The logs are not utf-8 encoded, so regional characters are broken.
 It does not affect this script

 By default set up to returns interest accumulated until the current timestamp.
 Interest until the last logged event can be called by get_increments(login, left)

+Example output: The interest was accumulated 0 times, 29:50 minutes until the next accumulation.